Watch: President Biden meets Chinese President Xi at Filoli Historic House in San Francisco Bay Area

 Security was extremely tight at a secluded estate on the San Francisco Bay Area Peninsula for Wednesday's high-stakes meeting between President Joe Biden and Chinese President Xi Jinping as part the Asia-Pacific Economic Cooperation (APEC) gathering.

-The meeting between the two superpower leaders is scheduled for 11 a.m.
-PT at the Filoli Historic House & Garden in Woodside.
+The meeting between the two superpower leaders was at the Filoli Historic House & Garden in Woodside.
 Mr. Biden was scheduled to hold a solo press conference following the meeting, aimed at improving relations between the world's two largest economies.

-Watch the arrivals at Filoli Historic House in the live player above.

 "It appears to be a quiet, secluded estate, where Biden and Xi can have an intimate conversation in a relaxed environment," said Bonnie Glaser, managing director of the Indo-Pacific program at the German Marshall Fund.
 "Importantly, the venue is not connected to the APEC summit, so it provides the appearance that the two leaders are having a bilateral summit that is distinct from the multilateral APEC summit."